bmoar/resume/resume.md

   common failures such as SSL grade, DNS and SSL cert expiration,
   runaway web processes, and external API failures.

+- Automated postgresql database cluster ( async replication ) with ansible, including custom modules written in python for ansible to manage the database clustering

 ### build process

 - Wrote shell scripts and ansible code to quickly get dependencies of